Preview & Edit

 By Ellen Vrana

 How does one have an identity without memory?
-Memory is such an anchor for our consciousness; who we are, who we have been, and even what we might become.
+Memory is an anchor for consciousness: who we are, who we have been, and even what we might become.
 It is misleading, however, because it is never reality.
 Where is the root of the soul of being?
 What is a person?

 Of all the questions that neurologist Oliver Sacks (July 9, 1933 – August 30, 2015) faced in his five decades of treating neurological disorders, the question of person and personhood carried significance for its paradox, for its thwarting of reality, and for how it stretched Sacks' ability as a scientist and a human.